FiorenSt/FINKER/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [Apache License](LICENSE) - see the LICENSE file for details.

 ## Contact